LegalLean

 NICE Guidelines

-The National Institute for Health and Care Excellence publishes evidence-graded recommendations.
+Evidence-graded clinical recommendations.
 Grade A evidence maps to FormalisationBoundary.formal; "consider" recommendations map to boundary.
 The evidence grading IS the formalisation boundary.

 BNF Drug Dosage Rules